Skip to main content

 CurrentEpoch - 4 deep history not available

-CurrentEpoch - 3: deep history parially available
+CurrentEpoch - 3: deep history partially available

 CurrentEpoch - 2: deep history available